 In response to the latest government Covid regulations and guidelines in England, and after seeking God’s will in prayer, our building is once again fully open for public worship on Sundays.

 Neither face coverings nor social distancing are any longer required, although individuals are welcome to continue with both as a matter of personal choice.
 Hand sanitisers are available on entering and leaving the building.

 After the service we are now able once again to meet together in the adjacent hall over tea and coffee.
 For those who may still prefer a less enclosed social space our garden is available and equipped with tables and chairs.
 The garden is also open during the week.

-Our building on the corner of Durham Rd and Pemberton Rd DH88JG
+This is our building on the corner of Durham Rd and Pemberton Rd DH88JG

 Jesus always welcomed children and we try to do the same.
 We celebrate children, recognising their spirituality and faith potential.
-Accompanied children are catered for in all of our services.
+Accompanied children are normally catered for in all of our services.